Mosasaurus: Discovery and identification

-After its seizure, the second skull was sent to the National Museum of Natural History, France in 1795 and later cataloged as MNHN AC 9648.
-By 1800, Camper's son Adriaan Gilles Camper concluded that the fossil, which by then was nicknamed the "great animal of Maastricht", belonged to a marine reptile sharing affinities to monitor lizards, but otherwise unlike any modern animal.
-Georges Cuvier confirmed the observations of Camper Jr. in a more in-depth study which was published in 1808.
-The skull became part of Cuvier's first speculations about the conception of extinction, which later led to his theory of catastrophism, a precursor to the theory of evolution.
-At the time, it was not believed that a species could go extinct, and fossils of animals were often interpreted as some form of an extant species.
-Cuvier's idea that there existed an animal unlike any today was revolutionary at the time, and in 1812 he proclaimed, "Above all, the precise determination of the famous animal from Maastricht seems to us as important for the theory of zoological laws, as for the history of the globe."
-In a 1822 work by James Parkinson, William Daniel Conybeare coined the genus Mosasaurus from the Latin Mosa "Meuse" and the Ancient Greek σαῦρος (saûros, "lizard"), all literally meaning "lizard of the Meuse", in reference to the river where the holotype specimen was discovered nearby.
-In 1829, Gideon Mantell added the specific epithet hoffmannii, in honor to Hoffmann.
+In a 1822 book by James Parkinson, William Daniel Conybeare coined the genus Mosasaurus from the Latin Mosa "Meuse" and the Ancient Greek σαῦρος (saûros, "lizard"), in reference to the river near which the fossils were discovered.
+In 1829, Gideon Mantell added the specific epithet hoffmanni, in honor to Hoffmann.
 (Note: hoffmannii was the original spelling used by Mantell, ending with -ii.
 Later authors began to drop the final letter and spelled it as hoffmanni, as became the trend for specific epithets of similar structure in later years.
 Recent scientists argue that the special etymological makeup of hoffmannii cannot be subjected to International Code of Zoological Nomenclature Articles 32.5, 33.4, or 34, which would normally protect similar respellings.
 This makes hoffmannii the valid spelling, although hoffmanni continues to be incorrectly used by many authors.)
 Later, the second skull is designated as the new species' holotype (defining example).